boundedcontext/bounded-context-language-sample/definitions.md

 	create environment 'release-0.8.12';

-### Cloning a new environment from an existing environment
+### Cloning an environment

+Sometimes, you might want to make changes to the domains in an environment, but preserve the existing one.
+For this, we've included the ability to clone a new environment from an existing one.
+You can do this by running:

 	clone environment 'release-0.8.13' from 'release-0.8.12';

+There are cases where you're interested in cloning the command and event logs.

 	clone environment 'release-0.8.13' from 'release-0.8.12' with logs;